galaxyproject/galaxy-hub/content/news/galaxy-public-servers-usage-quotas/index.md

 <br />

-If you find that you require additional resources, please consider alternative Galaxy options explained at [Big Picture/Choices](/big-picture/choices/).
+If you find that you require additional resources, please consider alternative Galaxy options explained at [Choices](/choices/).